Zarkonnen/se-interpreter/README.md

 * `endStep`(testRun, step, info)` Called when a step has completed.

 The `info` objects have two keys: `success`, which is `true` or `false`, and `error`, which may contain an exception if `success` is false.
 The `interpreter` module itself contains a listener implementation which is used as the default listener if `--quiet` or `--silent` is not specified.

+## Data sources
+You can specify additional data source modules to support custom data-driven testing sources using `--dataSource=`_path-to-datasource_.
+An example data source module implementation is provided in `examples/example_datasource.js`.

 ## Adding extra step types
 There are two ways of adding support for extra step types to se-interpreter.